makerdao/community/governance/polls/Rates Proposal - December 14, 2020.md

    1: Yes
    2: No
 ---
-# Poll:Rates Proposal - December 14, 2020
+# Poll: Rates Proposal - December 14, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Rates Working Group.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, December 14 at 16:00 UTC.